-Do you ever or have ever had periods when your products have had significant drops in sales?
-It could be because Amazon have suppressed your listing or in other words Amazon made your listings inactive (blocked).
+Have you ever had periods when your products suffered significant drops in sales?
+It could be because Amazon have suppressed your listings or made your listings inactive (blocked them).

 In this article we will be exploring:

-- the reasons why this could apply to you,
+- the reasons why this could have happened,

 - how to fix the problems, and